-A. Upon notification of a potential grant, the County Coordinator shall assign it to the applicable department.
-A department that receives direct notification of a grant opportunity may also initiate the grant application process after notifying and receiving concurrence from the Assistant County Manager and OMB Director.
-The department shall designate a Grant Project Director to identify and review potential grant sources, obtain grant application materials and related regulations.
-To provide a clear understanding of what we are applying for and who will be responsible for the application and reporting requirements, the Grant Project Director shall coordinate a meeting of the Grant Project Director, Grants Coordinator and all staff that will be involved in the grant process prior to application.
+Upon notification of a potential legislative appropriation or grant, the County Coordinator shall assign A. it to the applicable department or Constitutional Office.
+A department or Constitutional Office that receives direct notification of a funding opportunity may also initiate the application process after notifying and receiving consensus from the County Manager's Office, OMB Director, and BOCC approval when necessary.
+The department or Constitutional Office shall designate a Grant Project Director to identify and review potential funding sources, obtain funding application materials, and related regulations to provide a clear understanding of what the County is applying for.
+The Grant Project Director is responsible for the application and reporting requirements and shall coordinate a meeting of the Grant Coordinator and all staff that will be involved in the grant process prior to submitting an application.

-III.
-COMPLETION OF GRANT PROPOSAL INFORMATION FORM & COST/BENEFIT WORKSHEET:
+COMPLETION OF LEGISLATIVE REQUEST/GRANT PROPOSAL INFORMATION FORM, III.
+COST/BENEFIT WORKSHEET, AND CHECKLIST:

-- A. Based on information obtained, the Grant Project Director shall complete prior to the acceptance of the Grant by the County, the Grant Proposal Information Form (Attachment A) and Grant Cost/Benefit Worksheet (Attachment B).
-The grant funding identified in Attachment B should be based on a fivethree-year budget projection, asif applicable.
-Attachments A and B shall be reviewed and approved by the Grant Coordinator, Department Head, OMB Director, and County Manager (or designee) as part of the grant application process.
-All grant proposal information forms and cost/benefit worksheets shall: - 1.
-Ensure the complete computation of personnel and other applicable costs such as consultant services, estimated design and construction, equipment and technology, etc. are included in the grant document. - Verify the source and amount of the required local match for term of grant.
+- Based on information obtained, the Grant Project Director shall complete prior to the acceptance of the A. legislative appropriation or grant, the Application Checklist (Attachment A), Legislative Request/Grant Proposal Information Form (Attachment B), Grant Folder Information Sheet (Attachment C), and Legislative Request/Grant Cost/Benefit Worksheet (Attachment D) (collectively "Grant Attachments").
+The funding identified in Attachment D should be based on a minimum three-year budget projection, as applicable.
+The Grant Attachments shall be reviewed and approved by the Department Head/Constitutional Office, Grant Coordinator, OMB Director, and County Manager's Office (or designee) as part of the application process.
+The application documentation and Grant Attachments shall: - 1.
+Ensure the complete computation of personnel and other applicable costs such as consultant services, estimated design and construction, equipment, technology, etc. are included. - 2.
+Verify the funding source and amount of the required local match for term of the grant.
 Ensure that all direct costs or in-kind services are identified and included in the grant as eligible expenses or County matching funds to the extent possible. - 3.
-Identify amount or percent of grant funds covering cost of personnel, consultant services, design, construction, equipment and technology. - 4.
-Identify source and amount of matching funds needed to be budgeted for the term of the grant. - 5.
-OMB shall determine if adequate funds are available to meet required local match plus any additional costs exceeding the match.
+Identify amount or percentage of grant funds covering cost of personnel, consultant services, design, construction, equipment, technology, etc. - Identify the funding source and the amount of matching funds needed to be budgeted for the 4. term of the grant. - 5.
+OMB shall determine if adequate funds are available to meet the required local match plus any additional costs exceeding the match.